These procedures govern registration and student records

 FACE-TO-FACE - This course will be offered entirely in a face-to-face format.
-Students will attend class on campus at specified times and at a specified location.
+Students will attend class at specified times and at a specified location.

 HYBRID - This class will have some of the course material delivered remotely.
-Students will also attend class on campus at specified times and at a specified location.
+Students will also attend class at specified times and at a specified location.

-VIRTUAL INSTRUCTION - This class will have all course material delivered online.
-Students will be required to attend virtual class sessions via Zoom at a specified time.
+REMOTE - This class will have all course material delivered remotely.
+Students will be required to attend class sessions virtually at a specified time.

-ONLINE - This class will have all course material delivered online with no requirements for a student to attend class at a specified time.
+ONLINE - This class will have all course material delivered remotely with no requirements for a student to attend class at a specified time.